KellyWuuu/KellyWuuu.github.io/index.md

 ## PUBLICATIONS

 1. Saniat Javid Sohrawardi, **Y. Kelly Wu**, Andrea Hickerson, and Matthew Wright.
 Dungeons & Deepfakes: Using scenario-based role-play to study journalists' behavior towards using AI-based verification tools for video.
 In _Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems_.
 ACM, 2024.
+2. **Y. Kelly Wu**, Saniat Javid Sohrawardi, Candice R. Gerstner, and Matthew Wright.
+Understanding and Empowering Intelligence Analysts: User-Centered Design for Deepfake Detection Tools.
+In _Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems_.
+ACM, 2025

 ## TEACHING EXPERIENCE

 - Graduate Teaching Assistant.
-Human Factors in Security and Privacy, RIT, 09/2024-12/2024
+Human Factors in Security and Privacy, RIT, 09/2024 - 12/2024
 - Graduate Teaching Assistant.
 Cyber Analytics and Machine Learning, RIT, 10/2022 - 12/2022
 - Teaching Assistant.
 Data Visualization & Graphics, Georgetown University, 09/2020 - 05/2021